-Gantt charts are a fantastic and highly useful tool for tracking and coordinating all of the small steps that go into a large project, but they can quickly become overwhelming and messy, especially for people who don't know how to read them.
+Project managers use Gantt charts as a highly useful tool for tracking and coordinating all of the small steps that go into a large project.
+Gantt charts can quickly become overwhelming and messy.
+They can prove especially confusing for people who don't know how to read them.
 Try to use a Gantt chart to explain your progress to a client or a colleague in another department, and you may have quite the challenge on your hands.

-While Gantt charts are one great solution, they aren't the only one.
-When you need to look at a smaller sample of the information, or you need to present a simplified version or portion of the information in a situation when a Gantt chart would not be practical, here are five alternatives you could use instead.
+While Gantt charts are one great solution for project management, they aren't the only one.
+When you need to look at a smaller sample of the information, or you need to present a simplified version—or portion of the information—in a situation when a Gantt chart would not be practical, an alternative method may fit the bill.

 Everyone in the business community should be familiar and comfortable with a basic to-do list.
 In fact, being organized is one of the top skills for a project manager.